Updated: January 29, 2025

 Living-in-Portugal-as-an-expat-Cascais-png

 Cascais is Lisbon’s best beach destination.
 Every corner is beautiful and has a lot to offer.
 This is where people come to enjoy the warm weather and go diving.
 There are probably a few hundred expats living in Cascais, and many people find it peaceful, attractive, and, above all, very welcoming.
 Some expats living in Cascais keep in touch through Facebook groups and the local community is happy to help newcomers.
-The neighboring area of Estoril is also a prime location for expats.
+Neighboring Estoril is also a prime location for expats.
 Take a look at our guide to the best places to live in Portugal for more information.

 Living-in-Portugal-as-an-expat-png